 I am continually evolving my practice and experiences, bringing my students along for the ride.
 I trained with the BWY and YogaCampus, and completed an advanced Rasa teacher training with the magical Sianna Sherman, which I feel has added another layer of richness and flavour to my practice and my teaching, through her love of mythology and mantras.
 I love threading ancient wisdoms of yoga philosophy into the asana flow, tied into everyday experience and since I've always 'talked with my hands', I am naturally drawn to mudras — and encouraging students through thoughtful hands-on assists, to those who like them!

 My classes are infused with the juicy flavours of Rasa yoga, threading mudra, mantra and tantric philosophy alongside sound biomechanics – and a dose of humour.
 Above all I want my students to find joy in their practice – which hopefully will rub off into their lives.

 I teach Ashtanga, Vinyasa and Slow flow, as well as restorative yoga, meditation and pranayama.
 I also teach pregnancy yoga, yoga for mums & babes, parents and toddlers, family yoga, children and teens - including in local primary and secondary schools.

 My practice and my teaching are influenced by many wonderful instructors and yoga traditions and I hope to pass on that enthusiasm and inspiration to my own students.
-I have taught across London continuously for a decade and am a BWY and Yoga Alliance (500 hr) accredited teacher.

 When not encouraging people to improve their breathing, mindset or experiment with their asanas, I can be found writing and researching odd topics for children’s books, mags and digital books and increasingly on yoga (online and print).
 I am a veggie, with a fondness for chocolate and a damn fine cup of coffee!